 The MTA has retained a Consultant, O. R. Colan, to assist with relocating residential and commercial tenants.
 All Contract 1 properties have been acquired.
 The PMOC is concerned that the real estate acquisition process is taking longer than anticipated and the properties needed for the 96th Street Station will be six months late.
 MTA is rethinking its position of not awarding a construction contract until all the properties have been acquired.
 At the February 7, 2008 Quarterly Meeting, MTACC accepted an action item to assess the strategy options regarding the possibility of awarding a portion of the 96th Street Station contract (C-26005) due to the anticipated six month delay in the acquisition of the required properties.
 The scope of work associated with the 96th Street Station was subsequently allocated into two contracts (Contract 2A C 26005 and Contract 2B C 26010).
 Although the real estate will not be available, the heavy civil, structural and utility relocation scope of work (Contract 2A) for the 96th Street Station will not be impacted.
-Contract 2A was advertised on March 10, 2008 with bids anticipated by the end of May 2008.
-The real estate will be required for Contract 2B.
+Contract 2A was advertised on March 10, 2008 with bids anticipated by the end of June 2008.
+MTA's Real Estate Department has sent offers to all of the property owners required for Contract 2B.
 [Ref: SAS-A03-0208].
 MTA Real Estate was also reminded that all future appraisals exceeding the FTA threshold must be submitted to FTA Regional Office 2 [Ref: SAS-A09-0208].

-At the February 7, 2008, Quarterly Meeting FTA was also informed that two challenges were filed (State and Federal courts) with regards to the proposed relocation of entrance 3 of the 72nd Street Station.
+At the February 7, 2008, Quarterly Meeting FTA was also informed that two challenges were filed (State and Federal courts) with regard to the proposed relocation of entrance 3 of the 72nd Street Station.
+The State Court dismissed the state challenge in May 2008.
 The challenge filed in Federal Court is under NEPA and names FTA, MTA, and DHA.
-The FEIS identified the location of entrance 3 within a building;

-the proposed location is on the sidewalk of the northeast corner of 72nd Street.
-MTA's Real Estate will coordinate efforts with legal representatives of FTA Region 2 to resolve this issue [Ref: SAS-A02-0208].
-The Grantee will provide an update to the FTA at the Quarterly Meeting scheduled for May 13, 2008.
+The FEIS identified the location of entrance 3 within a building; the proposed location is on the sidewalk of the northeast corner of 72nd Street.
+MTA's Real Estate is coordinating efforts with legal representatives of FTA Region 2 to resolve this issue [Ref: SAS-A02-0208].
+The Grantee provided an update to the FTA at the Quarterly Meeting held on May 13, 2008.